Raynes/irclj/README.md

 See testirclj.clj in src/irclj for a tiny little example bot.
 For a larger, real-world example, see http://www.github.com/Raynes/sexpbot

 The first thing you do is define an IRC record with create-irc.
 It takes a map.
 You can supply a nick (name) for the bot, a password, a server, a username, a port, a realname, and a map of fns that will be called when certain things happen.
+There are some other more advanced things you can supply.
+Check out it's arglist for details, or do `(doc create-irc)`.

 The fnmap can contain 0 or more functions.
 The functions need to be named specifically.
 Everytime something is triggered internally, one of the functions will be called.
 I'll list the supported "actions" and the corrosponding functions you need to define in fnmap if you wish to handle them specially.